BenFielder/github-actions-controller/README.md

 Github-actions-controller is designed as a central place for github workflows to be managed from.
 This ranges from linting, testing, building and deploying workflows for code.

 Think of it like a easy quick way to get setup with basic workflows, and if you wanted to update them across multiple repositories, this is the place to do so!
-It is intended to be the central place to manage them, rather than going into each repo and updating them one at a time.
+It is intended to be the central place to manage them, rather than going into each repository and updating them one at a time.

 <h2> How do I get started? </h2>